 10. A lot of genius of our time started late their carrier.
-If you would be given the chance to develop a software in your free time, what kind of software would you love to work on?
+If you would be given the chance to develop software in your free time, what kind of software would you love to work on?

 Salman: I always dreamed about an App where voice recognition would translate the wishes of someone into a real working website without typing a single line of code.
 My App would write all code for you in the back

-Thank you Salman for the anwsers to our questions and sharing a great idea with us.
+Thank you Salman for the answers to our questions and sharing a great idea with us.
 We will watch our next generation of Mark Zuckerberg when we can see his app on the market.